 Each person is unique.
 So are their quests and challenges in life.
-Yet some of the issues we face as human beings are quite universal.
-Here are the biggest reasons why meditate — the reasons why people decide to sit in silence and, seemingly, do nothing at all.
+Yet some issues we face as human beings are quite universal.
+Here are the biggest reasons to meditate — the reasons people decide to sit in silence and, seemingly, do nothing at all.

 We’ve chopped the impact into 6 topics and 18 effects.
-Click on the topic (see pictures below) which interests you the most, and find out more!
+Click on the topic (see pictures below) that interests you the most, and find out more!

 1. Why meditate: Be more content and happy

-Scientific studies show that 90% of happiness does NOT depend on the external circumstances but on the way our brain processes whatever is going on in our life at any given moment.
-Quite a mind boggling statement, no?
+Scientific studies show that 90% of happiness does NOT depend on external circumstances but on the way our brain processes whatever is going on in our life.
+Quite a mind-boggling statement.

-If that sounds unbelievable, let’s just think of a time we felt tired and as a consequence got irritated or unnerved by situations that were, in hindsight, not so bad at all.
+If that sounds unbelievable, let’s just think of a time we felt tired and as a result, got irritated or unnerved by situations that were, in hindsight, not so bad at all.

-Or let’s consider how someone suffering from depression can fail to find joy in things he/she used to love.
-It really is all in the head when it comes to processing life’s events.
+Or let’s consider how someone having depression can not find joy in things he/she used to love.
+It really is all in the head in processing life’s events.